Shaher-11/perma/README.md

 # Perma

-> This website is a replica of the next web website it build entirely with HTML and CSS
+> This website is a replica of the next web website it built entirely with HTML and CSS

 ![screenshot](assets/screenshot.png)